 All games are scheduled for a 2pm kickoff, with the exception of Newport Civil Service – which is set for 6:45pm.

-We’ll see you on the road and all the results and goings-on will be happening through our social media channels on Facebook and Twitter.
+We’ll see you on the road and all the results and goings-on will be happening through our YouTube and other social media channels such as Facebook and Twitter, which will be highlighted by The Marketing Heaven, our new media sponsor.

 Pre-season training starts back this Tuesday night at the Woodland field!
 7pm start and everyone, new and old, is welcome!